 See question 101 for a description of cytogenetic testing.
 Indicate whether cytogenetic studies were performed at the last evaluation prior to infusion (see note box above question 101).
-Do not report any testing performed after treatment for ALL has started.
+Do not report any testing performed after the start of the preparative regimen for ALL.
 If cytogenetic studies were obtained at this time point, check "Yes" and go to question 139.
 If cytogenetic studies were not obtained at this time point or it is not known whether chromosome studies were performed, indicate "No" or "Unknown" respectively and go to question 153.